World No. 2 Fabiano Caruana returns to Norway Chess 2025 - www.lokmattimes.com

 World No. 2 Fabiano Caruana returns to Norway Chess 2025

-Stavanger (Norway), Jan 7 Fabiano Caruana, the current World No. 2 and a key figure in chess, is ...
+Stavanger [Norway], January 7 : Fabiano Caruana, the current World No. 2 and a key figure in chess, is ...

-Stavanger (Norway), Jan 7 Fabiano Caruana, the current World No. 2 and a key figure in chess, is set to compete in Norway Chess 2025.
+Stavanger [Norway], January 7 : Fabiano Caruana, the current World No. 2 and a key figure in chess, is set to compete in Norway Chess 2025.
 This will mark his eighth participation in the tournament, where he will face many of the strongest players in the world.

 Caruana, with a current FIDE rating of 2803, is a four-time United States Chess Champion and a former winner of Norway Chess.
-His achievements include a peak rating of 2844, the third-highest in chess history, and winning the 2018 Candidates Tournament to become the first American challenger for the World Chess Championship since Bobby Fischer in 1972.
+His achievements include a peak rating of 2844, the third-highest in chess history, and winning the 2018 Candidates Tournament to become the first American challenger for the World Chess Championship since Bobby Fischer in 1972, as per a press release from Norway Chess.

-Caruana’s career features victories in several prominent tournaments, including the 2014 Sinquefield Cup, where he achieved the highest-ever performance rating at the elite level (3098).

 Caruana's style of play, often praised for its precision and strong opening preparation, makes him a challenging opponent.
 Norway Chess has always been a significant event on his calendar, and as a former champion, he is expected to be a strong contender for the title this year.